OpenStreetMap

 .elements out geom;

-Go to the Overpass API and pop that query text in the sidebar.
-Zoom out until you can see your whole country and hit “run”.
-You should see a few scattered nodes show up on the map.
-Congrats!
-You just efficiently searched the many gigabytes of data within your map view for all the shops that sell yarn.
-Brits, by the way, call all sorts of yarn “wool”, which can be quite confusing for people trying to knit with alpaca or acrylic fibres.
-This is a good example of the rule I mentioned earlier of tags always being in British English.
+Go to the Overpass API, pop that query in the sidebar, zoom out to see your whole country and hit “run”.
+You should see scattered nodes for shops that sell yarn.
+Brits call all sorts of yarn “wool”, which can confuse people knitting with alpaca or acrylic - a good example of tags being in British English.

 GeoFabrik Regional downloads

-Shapefiles are a very common format for spatial data which, like Ginko trees and horseshoe crabs, are a surprisingly ancient thing somehow still living among us.
-They’re tabular file format (that is, data in the form of a table), where each tagged entity (node, way, relation) is a row and each tag is a column.
-Because there are many, many tags, and most entities have only a few of them not all tags can be accommodated.
-Thus, the Geofabrik shapefiles can only include the most common tags, and are split into just a few thematic groups like buildings, landuse, natural features, place names, points of interest, etc. Shapefiles also must keep different geometry types separate, meaning there will be separate files for point, line, and polygon geometries.
+Shapefiles are a common spatial data format which, like Ginkgo trees and horseshoe crabs, are surprisingly ancient things somehow still living among us.
+They’re tabular (each entity is a row, each tag a column), but since there are many tags and most entities have only a few, not all tags can be accommodated.
+Thus, Geofabrik shapefiles include only the most common tags, split into thematic groups like buildings, landuse, natural features, etc., with separate files for point, line, and polygon geometries.

-These downloads can be a good entry point into OSM data if you’re already comfortable working with shapefiles but the file format limits what you can do with the data.
-If you want to make a quick map of common features without worrying too much about the nuances of the data structure, this is probably what you want.
+These downloads are a good entry point if you’re comfortable with shapefiles, though the format limits what you can do.
+If you want a quick map of common features without worrying about OSM’s data structure nuances, this is probably what you want.

-To make edits, you’ll need to create an OSM account.
+To make edits to the OpenStreetMap database, you’ll need to create an OSM account.
 You can sign up or log in using the buttons on the top right of the page at openstreetmap.org.

 Once you have an account, there are a few different ways of making edits.
 The most accessible and beginner friendly is the iD editor, which is built right into openstreetmap.org.
 It has a lot of useful features that help you find good descriptive tags for whatever you’re adding, but it can be pretty limited in its ability to make larger or more complex edits.
 It’s definitely the best place to start.